 The therapy I do is based mainly on psychodynamic models.
-My job as a therapist is to provide a safe space for you to explore your story and to deepen your understanding of yourself and the unconscious patterns and drivers that are keeping you stuck and contributing to your difficulties.
+My job as a therapist is to provide a safe space for you to explore your story and to deepen your understanding of yourself and the unconscious patterns that are keeping you stuck and contributing to your difficulties.

 How long will it take?

 Depending on the focus, regular meetings can span from several months to years.
-Briefer therapy tends to focus on a specific current problem or crisis, whereas longer therapy is more suitable for repeated patterns of behaviour rooted in early experience or past traumatic events.
+Briefer therapy tends to focus on a specific current problem or a crisis, whereas longer therapy is more suitable for repeated patterns of behaviour rooted in early experience or past traumatic events.
 This can be an intense process often involving sensitive issues, which take their time to work through.